-Built around the walls of the Abbey of Echternach, the town of the same name is a hub of historical sites, boasting attractions such as the Basilica of St Willibrord, the Church of St.Peter and Paul, and a recently discovered Roman villa, the oldest Roman construction found north of The Alps.
-A Medieval ambience pervades Echternach, which is the oldest town in Luxembourg, and the remains of the ancient city wall, as well as the Gothic-style marketplace, really do transport the visitor back in time.
-A top spot to experience Luxembourgian historical tranquility.
+This town was built surrounding the Abbey of Echternach, from which it also takes its name; the abbey was founded in AD 698, and today the settlement holds the title of the oldest town in Luxembourg.
+Here, you can explore its incredible history: sights worth seeing include the Basilica of St Willibrord, the Church of St Peter and Paul, and a recently discovered Roman villa, the oldest Roman construction found north of the Alps.
+The remains of the ancient city wall, as well as the Gothic-style marketplace, really do transport visitors back in time.